 ●It reduces the risk of venous thromboembolism compared with the oral route and may be associated with a reduced risk of gallbladder disease (ie, cholecystitis, cholelithiasis, and cholecystectomy) .

 Because most of these women have an intact uterus, an effective progestin regimen to fully reduce the risk of endometrial hyperplasia and carcinoma is critical .
-As noted above, our first-line progestin is medroxyprogesterone acetate 10 mg per day for the first 12 calendar days of each month [27,28].
+As noted above, our first-line progestin is medroxyprogesterone acetate 10 mg per day for the first 12 calendar days of each month [28,29].
+Other clinicians prefer micronized progesterone 200 mg per day for the first 12 days of the month.

 Women should keep a menstrual calendar.
 If they miss a menstrual period, they should obtain a pregnancy test and stop the estrogen and progestin therapy if the test result is positive.